kaichao/scalebox/dockerfiles/rsync-copy/test/README.md

-# examples for list-dir & rsync-copy
+# examples for dir-list & rsync-copy

 ## 1. ssh-server to local